-After the column with the Venetian Lion from 1612, we enter in Via Valleselle to arrive at the house of Petrarca.
+After the column with the Venetian Lion dated 1612, you will enter Via Valleselle to arrive at the house of Petrarca.

-Surrounded by greenery and the gardens that Petrarca himself tended, the house according to tradition, it was given to him by the lord of Padua, Francesco il Vecchio from Carrara.
-Petrarca lived there between 1370 and 1374, and he made it bigger and improved it.
+Surrounded by greenery and the gardens that Petrarca himself tended, according to tradition the house was given to him by the lord of Padua, Francesco il Vecchio from Carrara.
+Petrarca lived there between 1370 and 1374, making it larger and improving it.
 In the 16th century the small loggia and frescoes inspired by his works were added, and additional changes were also made over time.
-The fascination of this place, which of course is considerably changed today in its general structure and interior spaces from when Petrarch lived there, still lives in its evocative power based on the peace and the serenity of the landscape, which is more or less the same enjoyed by the poet.
+The charm of this place, which of course is considerably changed today in its general structure and interior spaces from when Petrarch lived there, still lies in the evocative power of its scenery of peace and serenity, which is more or less the same enjoyed by the poet.

 Jujube is the local product of Arquà, which holds a festival in honor of this fruit.

 Bigoli with ragù: thick handmade spaghetti served with a ragù of beef, veal, pork, porcini mushrooms and tomato sauce.

 Ristorante La Montanella